-There is no control in which the formulation matrix without the repellent active is tested.
+There are no controls by which the formulation matrices without the repellent active ingredient are tested.
 There is no a priori basis for anticipating significant repellent activity in the matrices, and the study objective is to examine efficacy of the end products.
 The question of whether there is interaction between matrix and active is external to that objective.
 Accordingly, the added risk of including additional subjects testing matrix-only formulations cannot be justified.